 It was Portugal that turned the tiles with their decorative character into an actual form of art.
 Portuguese artists illustrated the tiles with scenes from their country’s rich history and of the Portuguese expeditions around the globe.

 The earthquake of 1755 destroyed large parts of the city.
 Nonetheless, it also led to an increase in the use of azulejos.
 The Pombaline style was introduced with its more minimalistic motives.

-While the tradition had fallen out of favour at the beginning of the 20th century, its importance has been increasingly recognized since the 1950s.
-We can see contemporary tile art work in the stations “Parque” and “Restauradores” on Lisbon’s first metro line.
+While the tradition had fallen out of favor at the beginning of the 20th century, its importance has been increasingly recognized since the 1950s.
+We can see contemporary tile artwork in the stations “Parque” and “Restauradores” on Lisbon’s first metro line.
 With the Expo in 1998, additional stations were decorated with tiles.

 The production of tiles is similar to the production of glass.
 They are baked in an oven.
-Until today, two traditional productions methods remain most commonly used in Portugal.
-The methods differ in the way the colour is applied.
+Until today, two traditional production methods remain most commonly used in Portugal.
+The methods differ in the way the color is applied.
 The standard method is to simply paint the tiles by hand and then to bake them.
 Another way is to use “cordas”, small ropes that are put on the tiles.
-The colour is applied and, after baking, the ropes are removed.
+The color is applied and, after baking, the ropes are removed.
 This method leaves little notches on the tiles thereby creating a kinetic effect.